KenDickey/Crosstalk/README.md

    'printString)
 ````

-## Upcoming
+t## Upcoming
   - Fill in the class structure (approx ANSI)
     + Present Scheme native objects [**Basics working; needs fill-in**]
   - Parsing Smalltalk with location/position info [**Mostly working**]
-    + Need to pass location info thru for debug [to do!]
+    + Need to pass location info thru for debug [TO DO!]
   - Read and execute Smalltalk code directly
     + Fill in bootstrap by transliterating Smalltalk runtime [*in progress*]
     + Check baseline by porting ANSI unit test suite.
   - Look at runtime issues
+  - Develop sensible combined Foreign Function Interface & Debugging infrastructure
-  - _Bootstrap Morphic_
+  - _Bootstrap Morphic_ !

 ## Processing Notes
   - The control file is "sis.scm".
-This imports Scheme functions and loads the system.
+This imports Scheme functions and code to load the system.
-  - There are two phases: the Scheme bootstrap and the Smalltalk bootstrap
+  - There are two phases: the Scheme bootstrap (load-source-bootstrap) and the Smalltalk bootstrap (add-st).
     + The Scheme bootstrap implements St code function and exposes Scheme datatypes.
     This code also includes a St parser and translator into Scheme which allows for the St bootstrap to be translated.
     + The Smalltalk bootstrap is the St kernel code which is xlated and loaded.

-The main idea here is to minimize the Scheme code and max the Smalltalk code.
+One goal is to maximize the Smalltalk code and keep the Scheme kernel small.

 How small can we make the Scheme support core?

 How best to stage in Smalltalk functionality?
   - Compiling (St in St)
+  - Unit testing; ANSI & system self test
   - Debug (w St sources)
-  - Unit testing; ANSI & system self test
+  - Foreign Function Interface
   - Morphic UI/graphic framework
   - Host Cuis Smalltalk on top of this St kernel